BinaryMoon/wp-toolbelt/readme.txt

 == Changelog ==

+= 2.5.2 - 8th February 2020 =
+* Add a search results redirect if there's only a single result.
+* Add additional cleanup rules for more speed!
+* Only add css properties when a module is active thast supports them.

 = 2.5.1 - 17th December 2019 =
 * Fix infinite scroll button.
 It now hides when we get to the end of the content.
 * Update blocklist.